 Have you received a gift over the holidays that wasn't quite to your liking?
-Then perhaps putting in on eBay may be the solution.
+Then putting it on eBay may be the solution.

 How to use eBay Shutl